pyeventsourcing/eventsourcing/README.md

 context manager, which closes the application at the end of the block.

 With an instance of the example application, call the factory method register_new_entity() to register a new entity.
-Then, update an attribute value by assigning a value.
-Use the generated entity ID to subsequently retrieve the registered entity from the repository.
-Check the changed attribute value has been stored.
-Discard the entity and see that the repository gives a key error when an attempt is made to obtain the entity after it has been discarded:
+Then, you can update an attribute by assigning a value.
+This time, the application's persistent subscriber will receive the attribute changed event and save it.
+You can use the generated entity ID to retrieve the registered entity from the repository.
+Check the new attribute value is retrieved.
+Finally, discard the entity and see the repository gives a key error when an attempt is made to obtain the entity after it has been discarded.

 ```python